EDITORIAL: The Power of Perspective and Gratitude

 Conversely, when we approach life with an open mind and a sense of curiosity, we can uncover hidden gems even in places we might have previously dismissed.
 Many people arrive in Macon with preconceived notions, only to leave with a newfound appreciation after experiencing its many lively festivals, historic landmarks, and the genuine spirit of its residents.

-Open minded Middle Georgians can meet interesting people like this artist, who was at the Ockate Smith McCommas/Scarlet Garlands booth at the Ocmulgee Indigenous Festival, whose experiences can inform and educate us about our shared world (Photographer Nate Weeks)
+Middle Georgians can meet interesting people like this artist, who was at the Ockate Smith McCommas/Scarlet Garlands booth at the Ocmulgee Indigenous Festival, whose experiences informed and educated others as they visited her booth (Photographer Nate Weeks)

 The Role of Gratitude